 Tactical EDC Gear

-Pinning down what it means for an item to be considered ‘tactical’ can be a tough one, but there are definitely a specific set of criteria that make elements of your EDC kit tactical in nature and ready to deal with whatever situation you may end up facing.
+Pinning down what it means for an item to be considered ‘tactical’ can be a tough one, but there are definitely a specific set of criteria that make elements of your EDC kit tactical in nature and mean you can be ready to deal with whatever situation you may end up facing.

 Generally speaking, tactical refers to the ability to perform under a potentially extreme set of circumstances in possibly adverse environment, achieving an intended goal but with enough versatility to then perform other functions as well as in everyday life.

-As with other preparedness gear such as tactical flashlights, building a tactical EDC kit means choosing a set of equipment that is able to offer continual high performance throughout a multitude of scenarios.
+As with other preparedness gear such as tactical flashlights, building a tactical EDC kit or everyday carry solution means choosing a set of equipment that is able to offer continual high performance throughout a multitude of scenarios.

 Building a Bespoke EDC Kit